-All temporary minerals-related development must include a restoration scheme which will result in the site being progressively restored to an acceptable condition and stable landform as soon as is practicable and deliver high quality aftercare including provisions for ongoing management and maintenance where necessary.
+All temporary minerals-related development must include a restoration scheme which will result in the site being progressively restored to an acceptable condition and stable landform as soon as is practicable.

 The after-use of a site will be determined in relation to the land-use context, surrounding environmental character and the requirements of the local community.
 Schemes must include objectives that will result in: biodiversity gains, enhancement of the local environment and amenity, and benefits for the local community and/or economy.
-The restoration of sites for economic development purposes will be supported where fully in accordance with relevant planning policy and a secondary after-use is included that incorporates an ecologically beneficial after-use within the restored function.

-Where relevant the restoration and aftercare of the site must meet the following requirements:
+Where relevant the restoration of the site must meet the following requirements:

-- Sites that are to be restored to the previous land-use must include a secondary after-use which includes environmental enhancement. - Where specific and favorable conditions occur and when adjacent to identified habitat, precedence must be given to environmental enhancement objectives, the creation of BAP habitat, ecological networks, promotion of geodiversity and enhancement of the historic environment. - Sites located within river corridors should address flood management and support River Basin Management Plan actions.
+- Sites that are to be restored to the previous land-use must include a secondary after-use which includes environmental enhancement. - Where specific and favorable conditions occur and when adjacent to identified habitat, precedence must be given to environmental enhancement objectives, the creation of BAP habitat, ecological networks, promotion of geodiversity and enhancement of the historic environment. - Sites located within river corridors should address flood management and support River Basin Management Plan actions. - The restoration of sites for economic development purposes will be supported where fully in accordance with relevant planning policy and a secondary after-use is included within the restored function.